patchdpineapple/reddit-clone/README.md

 # Final Project: Reddit Clone

-This is the final project of the Javascript course from The Odin Project.
+This is the final project of the Javascript course from The Odin Project.\
+The project is a clone of the popular social media site Reddit.

+#### Live preview

+Click [here](http://patchdpineapple.github.io/reddit-clone) for the live preview of this project hosted on github pages

+#### Core features

+User authentication
+Login and Signup system
+Create new hubs/categories(subreddit on Reddit)
+Create a post with attached image
+Upvote and Downvote posts
+Comment on posts
+Edit and Delete your own posts and comments

 ### How to run the app